 To treat obstructive sleep apnea, many people sleep with a continuous positive airway pressure (CPAP) device.
 A CPAP device is a mask that fits over your mouth and nose.
 It forces your airways open with a stream of air.
 This allows you to breathe more easily.
-Weight loss may be helpful in some cases.
-For others, surgical procedures (to remove excess tissue in the back of the throat, for example) may help.

 When we fall asleep, all of our muscles relax including the muscles that hold our jaw forward.
 Some people with obstructive sleep apnea partially close their airway when the jaw moves backward during sleep.
 These people may benefit from a fitted mouth piece to wear at night that keeps the jaw forward.

 Many people with sleep apnea are overweight.
 The extra fat in and around your airway can make it smaller and easier to compress.
 Losing weight might make a big difference.

 Some people with obstructive sleep apnea only have problems when they lie on their back.
 In that case, you can try sleeping against a wedge pillow or wear a stuffed fanny back around your waist to keep you from rolling onto your back.

 Surgery may be considered for some people if other therapies have not been successful.
 The most common procedure involves removing excess tissue in the back of the throat and shortening the soft tissue that hangs down (the uvula).

 A newer treatment is an implanted pacemaker-like device called a hypoglossal nerve stimulator.
 It stimulates the tongue to tighten when you breathe in, keeping the tongue from blocking the airway.
 It's very expensive and may not be covered by insurance.